Qingxi, Dongguan: History

-Qingxi has a deep cultural foundation based in part on its long history of Hakka culture.
-Qingxi was at first a desolate and uninhabited mountainous place.
+Qingxi has a cultural foundation based in its history of Hakka culture.
+Qingxi was at first a uninhabited mountainous place.
 800 years ago, during the Hongwu period of the Ming dynasty, Hakka people began moving into Qingxi from the Central Plain.
 They were touched by the overlapping steep peaks surrounding the place, and the crystal clear stream coming out of the mouth of the Yinping Mountain.
 Deer drank water from the stream, and the place was given the name Qingxi, also known as Deer City.
 At first, Hakka people opened up wasteland in the remote mountainous regions where they lived in thatched shacks.
 Later, they gradually moved to plain areas down the hills.
 Struggling with nature for hundreds of years, they survived and multiplied until today.

+Infrastructure

 30 years of construction and development after reform and opening-up rapidly transformed Qingxi from a remote village based on agriculture into a modern industrialized town.
 The town has convenient access to traffic, with over 1000 km of high-grade highway.

-It has 4 transformer substations of 110 kV supplying 2 billion KW-hours yearly.
+It has 4 transformer substations of 110 kV supplying 2 billion kW-hours yearly.
 It has four water works supplying 200,000 tons of water daily.
 The city boasts modern telecommunication buildings, post offices, public hospitals, schools, cable broadcasting and TV stations, and cultural centers.

 Recent improvements include Qingxi Forest Park, featuring hiking trails along Qingxi mountain streams up to an 818-meter peak, and Qingxi Culture Park, a mid-town green-space along a stream featuring sports courts, walking paths and footbridges, and carnival rides.

 Economy

 Economically, Qingxi has specialized in the electronics industry, particularly in high-tech areas such as the manufacture of computer monitors, motherboards, other computer peripherals, and children's products.
 According to the town's official website, foreign direct investment currently totals over US $2 billion, with some 800 foreign-funded enterprises investing in the area.
 Notable brands and factories in the town are LiteON, Kenwood & De'Longhi, Omron, Chicony, Phihong, FoxLink, and Ablelink.
-As of 2009, Qingxi's GDP amounted to 14.9 billion RMB.
+As of the first half of 2024, Qingxi's GDP amounted to 16.65 billion RMB.

 Recent additions in the city include several hotels, supermarkets along with many new high-rise apartment buildings.